-Individual counseling sessions, group counseling, couples counseling, and our Mind-Body services are provided free of charge to enrolled Georgia State University students.
+The CTC provides individual counseling sessions, group counseling, couples counseling, and Mind-Body services that are free of charge to enrolled Georgia State University students.

 Listed below are just a few examples of some common concerns which bring students to the Georgia State University CTC:

 - Symptoms of stress and anxiety

-- Interpersonal difficulties including: roommate conflicts, family difficulties, romantic relationship concerns, and problems with assertiveness
+- Relationship difficulties including: roommate conflicts, family difficulties, romantic relationship concerns

-- Questions/confusion about identity, self-image, sexuality, gender, religious concerns, or issues related to acculturation and diversity
+- Questions/confusion about identity, self-image, sexuality, gender, or issues related to acculturation and diversity

 - Issues of sexual assault, relationship violence, stalking, abuse or other traumatic experiences